-In previous cases, the offender had also been drinking alcohol prior to his first kill.
-This lowered his inhibitions and made him more likely to act on his impulses.
+In many cases, the offender had also been drinking alcohol prior to their first kill.
+This lowered their inhibitions and made them more likely to act on their urges.

 After the first kill.

-Soon enough, he begins to think about doing it again.
-However, this time, he tells himself that he will do X, Y and Z. In other words, he is now starting to think about ways to improve his next kill and get more enjoyment out of it.
+Soon enough, he will think about doing it again.
+However, this time, he tells himself that he will do X, Y, and Z. In other words, he is now starting to think about ways to improve his next kill and get more enjoyment out of it.

-As the weeks go by, he continues to obsess over it until finally, he either goes out “hunting” for a victim or a potential victim happens to cross his path.
+As the weeks go by, he will continue to obsess over it until he either goes out “hunting” for a victim or a potential victim happens to cross his path.